matt5834/course-in-a-box/modules/start/_posts/2000-01-03-Next-Steps.markdown

-###For all details about how to enroll in Young Composers & Improvisors Workshop visit: [yciw.net](http://www.yciw.net/1/)
+###For all details about how to enroll in Young Composers & Improvisors Workshop visit: [yciw.net](http://www.yciw.net/1/) or [submit a request here.](http://www.yciw.net/1/consultation-form/)

 >YCIW is a free resource for any New York City Public school!